 A SEO copywriter – Optimising copy and content for search engines (SEO) follows the same principles as creating it for people.
 That’s why I don’t see it as anything special, but rather fundamental to web copywriting.
 Besides, great copy is only part of the multidisciplinary puzzle that is SEO.

 A fast writer/editor/proofreader – I don’t charge by the speed of my work, and neither by word count, but by a pre-agreed rate, which reflects my experience and knowledge, and the value this adds to a given project… and shorter copy often adds more value.

-A native (English) wordsmith – I used to feel a little insecure about my (Austrian) accent when I speak, but luckily have realised that my words simply sound better coming from my hands than from my mouth.
-Today, I let my work speak for itself.
+A native (English) wordsmith – When I started my freelance (English) writing career, I was slightly worried about my Austrian accent.
+Luckily, I’ve realised that my English words simply sound better coming from my hands than from my mouth.
+Today, I let my work speak for itself :)